Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Marked with **FN** for illustrative purposes.
 - **Sustainability & Circularity**: Focuses on energy efficiency, durable components, and the use of recyclable materials in the ignition system.

 This table details the **Engine Ignition System** of the ROBBBO-T Aircraft, emphasizing key components, their functions, and sustainability efforts.
-Let me know if you need further information!

 ---